 Statistics show 90-95% of the population is in some state of gum disease.
 The Medical Center Dental Group’s motto is “healthy gums don’t bleed”; however, most patients admit that their gums have always bled when they have their teeth cleaned.
 In the past, bleeding gums was more acceptable and pretty much every patient was put on a six-month interval of having their teeth cleaned.
 Fortunately, the standard of care has changed, and we now know that this condition is not acceptable.
 We treat each patient as an individual.
 Some people may come two, three, four, or even five times a year for their dental cleaning visits to maintain a healthy mouth.
 And this interval can change as things in someone’s life changes, such as diet, health, stress level, systemic conditions, etc. We treat the patient the same way we would want to be treated ourselves.
 For this reason, we access our patients at each and every visit to determine if their treatment plan is working for them as an individual.
 At The Medical Center Dental Group, we want our patients to get their maximum benefits from their insurance; however, we will not jeopardize providing the highest level of care.
 Our philosophy is to treat the patient with their best interest in mind, rather than be mandated by the insurance companies that have no dental expertise.

-Good periodontal health means
+Good periodontal health means good general health.

 - Periodontal bacteria can travel in the bloodstream and cause infections to major organs.

 - Research indicates that periodontal infection can increase your risk for coronary heart disease, infective endocarditis, and stroke.

 - Uncontrolled diabetics are at a greater risk for developing periodontal infection.
 Diabetes lowers your body’s ability to fight infection and can cause dry mouth.